jamalh110/farmville/README.md

 For this part of the assignment, we want you to implement all the needed threads to do concurrent animation of all the moving parts, with proper layout on the screen (you have to decide where to put each thing), but without implementing any of the logic for threads interacting with each other.
 - For example, you won’t worry about chickens walking right over each other, or trucks colliding.
 You won’t worry that the oven needs to coordinate with the stock or even that it needs two units of each ingredient to make a batch of cakes – just have it work randomly, like in our given code.
 Basically, any rule in the application that involves two threads talking to one another is in part 2, and if you are unsure, just ask on Ed.

 Have `redisplay` called from a separate thread that loops, redisplays, sleeps for a while, then repeats.
+Note that the starter code does not have redisplay in a separate thread, so you will have to fix it
 Even so, there is one form of synchronization required!
 Our `updateFarm` and `erase` methods are not thread safe, and because the underlying display image shows every object, needs to be protected so that (a) two threads never call `updateFarm` on the identical object, and (b) if `redisplay()` is running, nobody can call `updateFarm`, and vice-versa.
 Part 1